bere-ai/multimodal-alert-system/README.md

 # Multimodal-Alert-System (Sound-Free Safety System)
-## What this is:
+## What this is
 I built this as a sound-free alert system for environments where traditional audio alarm don't work well.

-Instead of relying on sound, it uses visual signals and vibration patterns to communicate important information clearly- especially for Deaf users or in high-noise environments.
+Instead of relying on sound, it uses visual signals and vibration patterns to communicate important information clearly-especially for Deaf users or in high-noise environments.

-## Why it matters:
+## Why it matters
 Most alert systems depend on sound.

 That creates real gaps: